In this article, you will learn:

 - Approval request cancelled

-The Operator’s experience will not change until a new version is approved.
+The Operator’s experience will not change until a new version is approved and the app transitions from "Published pending approval" to "Published".

 When you are ready to publish a new version of your app, go to the “Versions” tab within the App Builder.
 Then click “Publish” next to the Development Version.